apostrophecms-legacy/apostrophe-donate/README.md

       },
       thankYouSubject: 'Thanks!', // subject of the email to the donor
-      confirmationSubject: 'Yay!' // subject of the email to send to the recipient of the donation, }
+      confirmationSubject: 'Yay!' // subject of the email to send to the recipient of the donation,
+      // Your recaptcha 2.0 key and secret.
+IF YOU LEAVE THIS OUT,
+      // YOU *WILL* GET OWNED BY CREDIT CARD FRAUD TESTERS.
+DON'T
+      // leave this out
+      recaptcha: {
+        key: 'xxx',
+        secret: 'yyy'
+      }
+    }
 ```

 The `client_id` and `client_secret` are retrieved after setting up a pro account with PayPal and registering your application.

 ## Registering an app with PayPal